 Additional new OCAC members are appointed by the existing members with the help of the director of OCLC Canada.
 Both will assure a diverse representation with the goal of balancing the Council geographically, linguistically as well as by library type.
-The desired number of delegates is nine (9) voting members but from time to time and based on the number of nominees coming from the OCLC Global Council delegates who will not already be on OCAC, and the terms of services of existing OCAC delegates, this number may be exceeded as required.
+The desired number of delegates is nine (9) voting members, but from time to time, based on the number of nominees coming from the OCLC Global Council delegates who will not already be on OCAC and the terms of services of existing OCAC delegates, this number may be exceeded as required.

 OCAC members will select the Chair of the Advisory Council.

 The Director of OCLC Canada and up to two senior employees of OCLC are ex-officio members of OCAC.